NETWAYS/gitlab-training/day1/01_Introduction/04_Basics.md

 * Snapshots track changes in these files, these are called **commits**
 * A chain of these commits is called a **branch**

-Analogy: Writing on a desk or packing a parcel.

 !SLIDE smbullets
 # Git Commit